intel/auto-round/README.md

 **AutoAWQ format**: This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted within the community.
 Asymmetric quantization typically improves accuracy but may reduce inference speed.
 It features specialized layer fusion tailored for Llama models.
 However, it supports only 4-bit asymmetric quantization.
-Currently, please manually install autoawq via `pip install autoawq` before exporting.

 ## Model Inference